seattleio/seattle-boundaries-data/README.md

 #### features:

 - simple api server
-- use wherewolf to find which boundaries a point is in
+  - provide endpoint for determining which boundaries a point is in

 ## Notes